aselshall/eds/L/L1/installing_python.md

 # [Installing Python and JupyterLab](https://aselshall.github.io/eds/L/L1/installing_python)

 ## Overivew
-In this course we will use Python with [Jupyterlab](https://jupyter.org/), which is an open-source interactive development environment that facilitates data science and scientific computing in Python through a web-based interface.
+In this course we will use Python with [Jupyterlab](https://jupyter.org/), which is an open-source interactive development environment (IDE) that facilitates data science and scientific computing in Python through a web-based interface.

 You can install Python using different methods:
 - Anaconda (*not very much recommended*):